ffd8/HY5LIVE/README.md

 *FYI, global-mode refers to functions of each library being used without a scoped prefix (ie. `p.` or `synth.`) which is commonly used when combining multiple libraries to avoid naming conflicts (ie. both have a `noise()` function).
 While scoping avoids conflicts, it requires lots of extra characters and easily trips one up when only sometimes being necessary (ie, chaining).*

-HY5LIVE started as a tool for reviewing students homework, evolved into an alternative hydra editor using [Ace](https://ace.c9.io/), bridged into a Hydra meets p5 playground, which then became HY5 library on its own and now is a playground of re-approaching a live-coding editor with some new ideas and techniques.
-It borrows heavily from [P5LIVE](https://p5live.org/) while reinventig aspects that will likely find their way upstream back into that tool.
+HY5LIVE started as a tool for reviewing students homework, evolved into an alternative hydra editor using [Ace](https://ace.c9.io/), bridged into a Hydra meets p5 playground, which then became HY5 library on its own and now is a sandbox of re-approaching a live-coding editor with some new ideas and techniques.
+It borrows heavily from [P5LIVE](https://p5live.org/) while reinventing aspects that will likely find their way upstream back into that tool.

 FYI – this workflow involves multiple fullscreen HTML5 Canvas elements, so a chromium browser is recommended.
 If performance is low, reduce the resolution using p5's `pixelDensity()` and `H.pixelDensity()` for hydra.